Pseudorizer/loc0CoreMatrixClient/README.md

 Can take either a roomId or roomAlias

 ---
-`SendText(MatrixTextMessage:textMessage, string:hostServer, string:accessToken):bool`
+`SendMessage(MatrixTextMessage:textMessage, string:hostServer, string:accessToken):bool`

-Sends a text message via a MatrixTextMessage object to the room, can be formatted or plain
+Sends a text message to the room, can be either a simple plain text message or HTML formatted

-Returns a bool to indicate success
+Returns a bool to indiciate success

 ---
-`SendImage(string:matrixFileUrl, string:hostServer, string:accessToken):bool`

-Sends an image via a mxc url to the room

-Returns a bool to indicate success

----
-`SendAudio(string:matrixFileUrl, string:hostServer, string:accessToken):bool`

-Sends an audio file via a mxc url to the room

-Returns a bool to indicate success

----
-`SendVideo(string:matrixFileUrl, string:hostServer, string:accessToken):bool`

-Sends a video file via a mxc url to the room

-Returns a bool to indicate success

----
-`SendFile(string:matrixFileUrl, string:hostServer, string:accessToken):bool`
+`SendMessage(MatrixFileMessage:textMessage, string:hostServer, string:accessToken):bool`

-Sends an generic file via a mxc url to the room
+Sends an uploaded file to the room via a MxcUrl

-Returns a bool to indicate success
+Returns a bool to indiciate success

 ---
 #### Properties